 Digital pathology not only provides assistance with primary diagnoses and secondary opinions, but also with medical training.
 OAU has two training programs: Colorectal Cancer Echo and Breast Cancer Echo.
 More than 50-100 professionals from all throughout Nigeria can participate remotely in these training programs, allowing the university to hold more frequent group seminars and welcome a much larger cohort of medical residents.
 By facilitating remote training, digital pathology expands access to medical education in remote, underserved communities.

-Furthermore, the use of digital pathology allows for effortless searching through a digitized library, as opposed to sorting through glass slides one by one in a physical archive.
+Furthermore, the use of digital pathology allows for effortless searching through a Motic’s digitized library, compared to manually sorting glass slides in a physical archive.
 This feature allows Dr. Altaise to save and store case slides within the scanner’s supporting software, granting pathologists and residents at OAU quick and easy access to the entire catalog of the hospital’s slides.
 It now takes minutes, rather than hours, to put together review sets for tumor boards, presentations, and even slides for one-on-one discussions.
 With a myriad of case slides at their disposal, medical residents can now properly highlight and study the most challenging cases quickly, smoothly, and conveniently.

 There are now more ways than ever before to review cases in pathology training thanks to the educational possibilities made accessible by digital pathology.
 Digital pathology is optimizing Nigerian medical education, serving as an invaluable instructional tool for medical residents learning how to diagnose cancer.